 Bali hidden gems?
 Is that even a thing anymore?
 Bali is one of the most amazing destinations we have traveled and for many reasons.
 It’s not only comfortable and easy to travel but full of things to do.
 Perfect for a Bali holiday.
 It’s funny we have traveled this island for over three months and still have so many beautiful places in Indonesia.
 During that time we have found some places that are truly Bali Hidden Gems and some that are not as well known that we will cover in this top 5 Bali hidden gems list.

 Bali hidden gems are everywhere on the island, including some of the most touristy places like Ubud.
-On our first trip to Bali, we stayed outside of Ubud town but close enough it only took us 5 minutes by motorbike 10 if traffic was bad.
+On our first trip to Bali, we stayed outside of Ubud center but close enough it only took us 5 minutes by motorbike 10 if traffic was bad.
 This place we are going to talk about isn’t in the city center but sits back in one of the many rice fields surrounding it.